-This post is mostly excerpts from a teaching by Mike Bickle.
+This post is mostly excerpts from a teaching on Cultivating the Oil of Intimacy by Mike Bickle.

 It is not enough to study the Word, we must give our heart to God and receive from Him as we read it.
 Bible study must create an active dialogue in our heart with God.
 Scripture gives us the “conversational material” in our prayer life.
 It creates the language of our heart with God.
 Using the Word in our prayer language with God makes prayer easy and enjoyable.
 We must actually speak the Word back to God and against Satan’s attack on our lives.
 Many do not speak the Word back to God or against Satan (they only speak it to others).
 The power of God’s love touches us as we declare back it to God.
 We thank Him for the love that He declares over us.